Max Venable: SK Wyverns

 Max signed with Korean Baseball team SK Wyverns as a hitting coach in 2013.

 Personal life

-Max's older son, Will, is a former Major League outfielder and he previously played baseball and basketball for Princeton University.
+Max married Mary “Molly” Cross in May 1982.
+The couple have two sons.
+Max's older son, Will, is a former Major League outfielder and current manager for the Chicago White Sox.
+Will previously played baseball and basketball for Princeton University.
 He joined his father as a member of the Portland Beavers in 2008.
-Max's younger son Winston Venable was a standout safety for the Boise State Broncos football team for the 2009–10 and 2010–11 seasons.
+Max's younger son Winston Venable is a former National Football League player for the Chicago Bears and in college was a standout safety for the Boise State Broncos football team for the 2009–10 and 2010–11 seasons.